vk-cs/docs-public/docs/en/tools-for-using-services/terraform/how-to-guides/aws/aws.md

 {note:info}

-It is not possible to specify an ACL for a single Cloud Storage [account](/ru/storage/s3/instructions/access-management/access-keys "change-lang") from another project.
+It is not possible to specify an ACL for a single Object Storage [account](/ru/storage/s3/instructions/access-management/access-keys "change-lang") from another project.

 {/note}